 Clinician burnout

-- Prevalence: ∼ 50% of residents and practicing physicians report at least one major symptom of burnout.
+- Common in the medical community; ∼ 50% of residents and practicing physicians report at least one major symptom of burnout.

 - Higher rates of medical errors